Khaibar-1: Usage

-The rocket's first use was being fired at the Israeli city of Afula during the 2006 Lebanon War.
+The rocket's first use was being fired at the town of Afula during the 2006 Lebanon War.
 In early August 2006, Khaibar-1 rockets were reported to hit Beit Shean, about 70 km south of the Lebanese border, Hadera, and Haifa, Israel's third-largest city.

 Iran has attempted to ship the Khaibar-1 rocket to Gaza as well.